-We intend to apply to have our units listed on the NYSE under the symbol "commencing on or promptly after the date of this prospectus.
+We intend to apply to have our units listed on the NYSE under the symbol "BFAC.U" commencing on or promptly after the date of this prospectus.
 We cannot guarantee that our securities will be approved for listing on the NYSE.
-Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "and", "respectively.
+Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols under the symbols "BFAC" and "BFAC WS," respectively.